This map shows the cities in Mexico that I visited:

 I was staying in downtown Villahermosa.
 The sidewalks were crowded with vendors.
 Here is a hot dog vendor, selling three hot dogs for 20 pesos.
 It was good!

-To visit the Palenque Archaeological Site, I made a day trip by bus to the town of Palenque, located in the Mexican state of Chiapas.
-Once in Palenque, I had to flag down a colectivo (public minivan bus) to get to the ruins (which are 8 km from town).
+To visit the Palenque Archaeological Site, I made a day trip by bus to the town of Palenque, located in the

 The Palenque Archaeological Site is a UNESCO World Heritage Site.
 The Palenque ruins date from circa 226 BC to circa AD 799.
 After its decline, it was absorbed into the jungle of cedar, mahogany, and sapodilla trees.
 Pictured is the Temple of the Inscriptions.
 The temple superstructure houses the second longest glyphic text known from the Maya world.